Catholic Church in Cameroon

 The Catholic Church in Cameroon is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 There are almost ten million Catholics in the Republic of Cameroon, 38.4% of the population, in 24 Dioceses.
+A later survey put the figure at 7 million (26%) in 2023.

-There are 1,350 priests and 2,600 men and women in religious orders.
+In 2000, there were 480 priests and 1860 men and women in religious orders.

 Structure

 Within Cameroon the church organization consists of: